omegadefender/food-marketplace/README.md

 4. **Describe the network infrastructure the App may be based on.**
 ```
-The app will be using rails to provide the infrastructure of the network connectivity
+The app will be using rails to provide the infrastructure of the network connectivity.

+The production service will deployed on a cloud platform called Heroku.

+Heroku is a cloud platform as a service (PaaS) that will allow us to develop, run and manage our application.
 ```

 5. **Identify and describe the software to be used in your App.**